 Anastasio Hernandez Rojas is tortured to death by over a dozen border agents (CBP and Border Patrol) at San Ysidro port-of-entry in California in view of border travelers.
 Witnesses video record his cries for help.
-Due to the event having taken place at night, only audio is perceivable.
-Video footage is too dark to make out what is taking place, but the cries for help from Hernandez are alarming.
-Some witnesses have their recording devices confiscated and videos are deleted by U.S. port-of-entry officials.
+The video footage is too dark to make out what is taking place, but Hernandez’s cries for help are clear and alarming.
+Some witnesses had their recording devices confiscated and videos deleted by the U.S. port-of-entry officials.
 Border Patrol claims Hernandez was combative and uncooperative, requiring use of force.
 Eyewitnesses claim otherwise.
-Almost two years later, a new eyewitness video surfaces that supports eyewitnesses accounts (see below).
+Almost two years later, a new eyewitness video surfaced that supports eyewitnesses accounts (see below).

 Watch: Eyewitness video